Statement of Principles

 Former student athletes, dating back to the 2014-15 seasons, and current student athletes may join a Collective Action to change NCAA / NAIA / NJCAA rules and seek back pay.

 Current student athletes, high school recruits and their parents can ask whether coaches stand with SAME or condone wage disparities.
-Importantly, ask your coaches if they agree with NCAA legal arguments that: (1) student athletes should be exempted from FLSA minimum-wage as prisoners are under the 13th Amendment; and (2) varsity sports should be grouped with student-run groups exempted from the FLSA, like Glee Club or Ultimate Frisbee.
+Importantly, ask coaches if they agree with NCAA legal arguments made in prior cases that: (1) student athletes should be exempted from the FLSA minimum-wage as prisoners are under the 13th Amendment; and (2) varsity sports should be grouped with student-run groups exempted from the FLSA, like Glee Club or Ultimate Frisbee.

-Student Athlete Advisory Councils (SAACs) can order SAME wristbands in bulk to distribute to constituent student athletes and show support for the movement.
+Student Athlete Advisory Councils (SAACs) and teams can order SAME wristbands in bulk to distribute to constituent student athletes and show support for the movement.